Art by Hayg Boyadjian

 A number of his scores are available through the American Music Center, New York and on the internet through Sibelius Music.

 Some of his chamber and symphonic compositions are recorded on the following CD labels: Living Music; Society of Composers Recordings; North/South Consonance Recordings; and Opus One Recordings.
+You can view performances on his YouTube channel.

 He is a member of the Composers' Union of Armenia, ASCAP, Society of Composers, the MacDowell Colony, and others.
 His name is found in the Who's Who in American Music, the International Who's Who in Music.